Kennkarte: Poland

 In the first weeks of the German occupation of Poland, pre-war documents issued by the Second Polish Republic were used for identification.
-On 26 October 1939, following a decree of Hans Frank, Kennkarten were announced.
+On 26 October 1939, following a decree of Hans Frank, Kennkarten was announced.
 Due to legal arguments, the first cards were not issued until June 1941.
 German authorities continued to issue them until 1943.
 A Kennkarte was a sheet of thin cardboard, measuring about 30 by 14 cm (12 x 5.5 inches).
 It had two parallel folds, and text on both sides, making it a six-page document, with each page measuring 10 by 14 cm (5.5 x 4 inches).
 The color of a Kennkarte was based on ethnicity.
-Poles had gray ones; Jews and Romas, yellow; Russians, Ukrainians, Belarusians, Georgians and Goralenvolk, blue.
+Poles had gray ones; Jews and Romas, yellow; Russians, Ukrainians, Belarusians, Georgians, and Goralenvolk, blue.
 Furthermore, letters were introduced to mark each ethnicity, based on the initial letter of the German word for the ethnicity (Juden, Weissrussen, Zigeuner etc) – J for Jews, U for Ukrainians, R for Russians, W for Belarusians, K for Georgians, G for Goralenvolk, Z for Roma (Gypsies).